steadylearner/chatgpt/blogs/How to make Rust Desktop App with Egui and ChatGPT.md

 ### 2. Set up dev environment

 Create a Rust dev environment to manage your project.
-Here, we will name the project chatgpt, but you can choose any name.
+Here, we will name the project eguichatgpt, but you can choose any name.

 ```console
 $cargo new eguichatgpt